 The sound quality is fair and good enough for most applications that would make use of this device.

 To test the device, just apply power and ground to the header pins and hookup a speaker to the screw terminals.
-You can now press and hold the REC button and speak into the mic.
+Pressing PLAYE will play anything that may have been pre-recorded on the device during testing.
+To make your own recording, press and hold the REC button and speak into the mic.
 Pressing PLAYE should replay the audio that you just recorded.
+If it doesn’t seem to be working, verify that the Audio Feedthru switch is in the OFF position.

 The main complaint about this module is that the audio playback volume is on the weak side.
 To improve that, we make a modification to the modules we sell